Masters Qualifying Program

 English language proficiency requirements:

 An overall band score of 6 or better in the International English Language Testing System (IELTS) test (Academic module) with no individual band score less than 6; or equivalent.
-A full listing of the University’s undergraduate English language requirements is available online at www.deakin.edu.au/study-at-deakin/international-students/apply/step-3-check-you-meet-the-entry-requirements/english-language-requirements.
+A full listing of the University’s undergraduate English language requirements is available at http://www.deakin.edu.au/study-at-deakin/international-students/apply/step-3-check-you-meet-the-entry-requirements/english-language-requirements.

 How to apply

 Apply directly to Deakin by mail or fax, or in person.